bhgtankita/ML-DNN/ASSIGNMENTS/ANKITA_BATCH_4_ASSIGNMENT3.md

 ### Dropout

 Its a technique for regularization which help to resolve overfitting issue.
 Imagine we have one layer that connects to another layer.
 Values that go from one layer to next layer called activations.
 Now take those activations and randomly for every example you train your network on, set half of them to zero.
-Completely randomly you are taking half of the data that is flowing through your networkand just destroy it and then randomly again.
+Completely randomly you are taking half of the data that is flowing through your network and just destroy it and then randomly again.

+Setting to 0 the output of each hidden neuron with probability 0.5.
+The neurons which are dropped out in this way do not contribute to the forward pass and do not participate in back-propogation.

+Why do we need to implement dropout?
 Your network can never rely on any given activation because they might be squashed at any given moment.
 So it is forced to learn a redudant representation for everything to make sure at least some of the information remains.

 ![](https://github.com/bhgtankita/ML-DNN/blob/master/images/Dropout.png?raw=true)